-Science of Chemical Releases Classes
+Science of Chemical Releases (SOCR) Classes

 Science of Chemical Releases (SOCR) classes are designed to help spill responders and planners increase their understanding of chemical spill (release) science when preparing for and analyzing chemical spills, and making risk-based decisions to protect public health, safety, and the environment.
 SOCR classes follow a similar framework and level of content as NOAA OR&R's Science of Oil Spills (SOS) classes, but are centered on chemical releases rather than oil.
 SOCR classes are designed to offer a broad, science-based approach to understanding the framework for chemical release response for the purpose of:

 - reducing uncertainty and risk associated with this type of incident.

 The classes are primarily intended for new and mid-level spill responders, planners, and stakeholders from government and public agencies.
 Upon completion of the class, students will be able to demonstrate increased awareness and preparedness by employing science-based decision-making in planning for and responding to chemical incidents.

 The next SOCR class will be held in Seattle, Washington at NOAA's Western Regional Center, the week of June 17, 2019: The application period for this class will be open through April 26, 2019.
 Applicants will be notified of their acceptance status by May 10, 2019.